How Health Benefits Work

 You might qualify for income-based Medicaid, even though you have a disability, if:

 - Your disability does not meet Social Security’s definition of disability.
-APA-related Medicaid is only for people who have disabilities meeting this standard and for seniors.
+APA-related Medicaid-short is only for people who have disabilities meeting this standard and for seniors.

-- You have more resources than are allowed by APA-related Medicaid.
+- You have more Assets than are allowed by APA-related Medicaid-short.

-- You make enough money that you would have to pay a monthly premium for the Working Disabled Medicaid Buy-In program.
+- You make enough money that you would have to pay a monthly premium for the Medicaid-buy-in-short program.

-Learn more about APA-related Medicaid and the Working Disabled Medicaid Buy-In.
+Learn more about APA-related Medicaid-short and the Medicaid-buy-in-short.

 How to Sign Up